Refinitiv/websocket-api/Applications/Examples/EDP/java/README.md

 `--auth_hostname`| OPTIONAL.
 Hostname of the EDP Gateway.
 Defaults to api.edp.thomsonreuters.com.
 `--auth_port`    | OPTIONAL.
 Port of the EDP Gateway.
 Defaults to 443.
 `--scope`        | OPTIONAL.
 An authorization scope to include when authenticating.
 Defaults to 'trapi'.
+`--region`       | OPTIONAL.
+Specifies a region to get endpoint(s) from the service discovery.
+The region is either "amer" or "emea".
+Defaults to "amer".
 `--ric`          | OPTIONAL.
 Name of the item to request from the Elektron Real-Time Service.
 If not specified, /TRI.N is requested.
 `--app_id`       | OPTIONAL.
 Application ID to use when logging in.
 If not specified, "256" is used.
 `--position`     | OPTIONAL.
 Position to use when logging in.
 If not specified, the current host is used.